shobbsd/NC-Knews-BE-Shaq/README.md

 - /api/users:

   - GET:
-    - Description: Returns an on object containing an array of all articles
+    - Description: Returns an on object containing an array of all users
     - Response:
     ```js
     {